Akira-Motoyoshi/Akira-Motoyoshi/README.md

 ### OSM Involvement
 - Participated in a HOT (Humanitarian OpenStreetMap Team) project to map farmland on Yoronjima Island, Japan
+- Participated  in a HOT (Humanitarian OpenStreetMap Team)project to map agricultural waterways in southern Mauritania
 ## Mapping Profiles

 **OpenStreetMap (OSM)**